jakesoulier/cssAdvanced/README.md

 - Colton Carter
 - Jake Soulier

-##
+## Theme
 The theme we have chosen is to model our Zen Garden after the design of past history books.
 We found history books have a unique design and are also centered around being factual and informational.
+We want to take their old designs and use that as an outline.
+This means styling stuff to look older, and likely we will have to chose a certain history book time period that we can truly focus on.
+For example, we may chose something like an 80's history book that is more retro while still focused on the information on the page.

 Wireframe 1: